-3.11 (1) The Council must consider an Application as soon as practicable after it is received by the Clerk

-- (2) Where the Application is for a new lot the Council may either reject the Application or issue an approval, with or without conditions.
+- 3.11 (1) The Council must consider an Application as soon as practicable after it is received by the Clerk.
+[Those applicants not already legally owning a lot within Community Lands will be given priority to anyone applying who already owns a lot, and these lots will be allocated by earliest date of application.
+If there are no application received toward available lots, council will consider those applicants who already owns a lot, to be allocated by earliest date of application. - (2) Where the Application is for a new lot the Council may either reject the Application or issue an approval, with or without conditions.
 If the Council rejects the Application it must give written reasons for its decision. - (3) Where the Application is for an extension, renewal or variation of a private interest in an existing lot the Council may, subject to the Agreement, reject or approve the Application with or without conditions.
 If the Council rejects the Application it must give written reasons for its decision. - (4) Except as provided in the Agreement with respect to pre-existing interests, a decision under subsection (2) or (3) to reject an Application is final and not subject to review or appeal.